 Natalie Ogbourne

-Like I said, Yellowstone hasn’t just been good for me.
-Yellowstone has been good to me.
-And whether you visit in person or through the pages of a book, it can be good for you.
+Yellowstone hasn’t just been good for me, it’s been good to me.
+Whether you visit in person or through the pages of a book, I hope it will be good for you too.

 Lifetime